 When a relative or loved one is admitted to hospital, you put your trust in the hands of those who know best.
 More often than not this is the case, and patient care in the UK is very high, both in the NHS and at privately run hospitals.
 Unfortunately though, errors do occur, which can lead to devastating consequences, including further injury or loss of life.
-This could be an act of hospital negligence, leading to a potential claim against the hospital for compensation.
+This could be an act of hospital negligence, leading to a potential hospital negligence claim for compensation.

 Types of hospital negligence